ArnaudLigny/SensCritique-Notifier/README.md

 ## License

-F-Notifier is a free software distributed under the terms of the MIT license.
+SensCritique Notifier is a free software distributed under the terms of the MIT license.

 © 2013-2018 [Arnaud Ligny](https://arnaudligny.fr)